 The Reader offers a broad and inclusive perspective on the concept of discourse, which is appropriate in view of how many academic disciplines (as we have explained) now see discourse as an important theoretical and empirical focus for them.
-At the same time, discourse, however we define it, has focally to do with language-use.
-Some approaches remain quite close to the central goals of linguistics, offering detailed linguistic descriptions of texts, spoken and written.
-At the other extreme, as we have seen, there are approaches to discourse that assume that the most significant sorts of linguistic organization are highly abstract, and not directly amenable to textual analysis.
+At the same time discourse, however we define it, has focally to do with language use.
+Some approaches remain quite close to the central goals of linguistics, offering better linguistic descriptions of texts, spoken and written.
+At the other extreme, as we have seen, there are approaches to discourse which assume that the most significant sorts of linguistic organisation are highly abstract, and not directly amenable to textual analysis.

-We can use this approximate scale of directness-indirectness as a way to organize a discussion of several different traditions of discourse analysis.
+We can use this approximate scale of directness-indirectness as a way to organise a discussion of several different traditions of discourse analysis.
 All of them are represented in the Reader, although the following sub-sections (as many taxonomic or listing frameworks do) probably overstate the degree of difference between approaches.
 In practice, discourse analysts and the analyses they produce do not fall quite so neatly into these types.
 It is also true that many researchers have taken an inclusive view of discourse studies, to the extent that their work spans most or all of the traditions we survey below.
-One clear instance is the work of Teun Van Dijk, who has been more responsible than any other person for integrating the field of discourse analysis (see, for example, Van Dijk 1977, 1984, 1985, 1988, 1997, 2008, 2009; also Chapter 27).
+One clear instance is the work of Teun van Dijk, who has been more responsible than any other person for integrating the field of discourse analysis (see, for example, van Dijk 1977; 1984; 1985; 1988; 1997; also Chapter 32).

 Despite these limitations, it should be helpful to approach the various Parts of the Reader armed with a mental map of the principal traditions of discourse studies and their main defining qualities.
 These general overviews should also be helpful in identifying sources for further reading for students new to any of these fields.
-We have included at the end of this chapter a list of the main academic journals that print new research in discourse and related fields.
+We have included at the end of this chapter a list of the main academic journals which print new research in discourse and related fields.